Discrimination Fact Sheet: Public Transportation

 My [physician/psychiatrist/psychologist/therapist/social worker/occupational therapist /other individual (describe)] has deemed these accommodations necessary in light of my disability.
 Please see the attached letter from [doctor or professional’s name].

-Federal and state law require that businesses reasonably accommodate students and applicants who have disabilities.
+Federal and state law require that businesses reasonably accommodate public transportation customers who have disabilities.
 Please respond to this request by [date].
 Feel free to contact me at [your phone number and/or email address] if you have any questions.

 Thank you.
 Sincerely,